A wildlife camera that records animals and uses AI to identify them.

 Their camouflage skills and small size often contributes to insufficient information about their ecology and conservation status.

-Current monitoring techniques of insects and reptiles have multiple limitations and drawbacks.
+Current monitoring techniques of insects, reptiles and their predators have multiple limitations and drawbacks.

 Camera traps are a promising tool to better understand how to protect insect and reptile species.

-Unfortunately, most commercially available cameras do not work for ectotherms.
+Unfortunately, most commercially available cameras do not work for ectotherms (cold-blooded animals).

 We are engineering and testing a device that takes videos of ground-dwelling invertebrates and herpetofauna (lizards/geckos).